panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 postName();
 ```

-Take a look at `body` option value. `JSON.stringify(object)` utility function is used to transform a JavaScript object into a JSON string.
+Take a look at `body` option value. `JSON.stringify(object)` utility function stringifies the JavaScript object into a JSON string.

-`body` option accepts a string, but not an object.
+`body` option requires a string, but not an object.

-This approach works also when performing `POST`, but as well `PUT` or `PATCH` requests.
+This approach works when performing `POST`, but as well `PUT` and `PATCH` requests.

 ### 3.1 Explicitly posting JSON

 Again, some servers might require you to indicate explicitly that you `POST` (or `PATCH`, or `PUT`) data in JSON format.

-In such a case you can indicate the content type of data you're pushing, particularly setting the `Content-Type` header to `application/json`.
+In such a case indicate the content type of data you're pushing, particularly setting the `Content-Type` header to `application/json`.

 ```javascript{5-7}
 // ...